goldeneye-source/ges-code/README.md

 4. Open Visual Studio using the generated solution files
 5. Build and install as usual

-### What happened to the SDK??
-GES does not agree with the way Valve setup their SDK repository.
-There are hundreds of duplicated files and a ridiculous directory structure.
-As a result, we only used the "multiplayer" part of the SDK and collapsed some directories to be easier to navigate.

 ## Third-Party Libraries
 GES relies on several third-party libraries during compilation.
 We have an integrated Python 3.4 interpreter to run our Gameplay Scenarios and AI.
 To drive all this, we use